neoforge-dev/starter/memory-bank/active-context.md

    - Reduce the number of console log messages during test execution

 3. **Documentation Tasks**:
-   - Document the approach used for fixing visual regression tests
+   - Document the approach used for fixing ESM URL scheme errors
-   - Create a guide for handling circular dependencies in tests
+   - Create a guide for mocking components with CDN imports
    - Update the testing documentation with best practices for mocking external dependencies

 4. **Testing Tasks**: